hiverkiya/LEGO-Microgame/README.md

 ## Features
 - Custom enemies are in the game with modifications to projectile velocity, player tracking, and shot accuracy
-- Player configuration has been changed to enhance forward velocity, acceleration, and model design with Camera focus
+- Player configuration has been changed to enhance forward velocity, acceleration, and model design with accurate camera focus
-- Customize the atmosphere of your Microgame with visual and audio changes.
+- Customized the atmosphere of Microgame with visual and audio changes.
 - Menu screens are customized to feature sticker assets, and menu options have been changed.
 - Finally changed the build configuration to feature a Fullscreen view with a custom icon and splash art